bititude/meansible/docs/meansible.md

 what amount of memory is your VM going to consume?
 We recommend an amount below half your System Memory.
 ####Shared Folder
 Which is the folder you want to sync between your VM and your Local Machine?
-### NODE JS Select how you would like to install NODE, and which version
+### NODE JS Select how you would like to install Node.js, and which version

 #### Chooose your Db
 If you want to install MongoDB , Check the box.